 "Since 2014, the MIGS procedure has been offered in the Volta region of Ghana.
 Ophthalmologists are now offering this service in all regions except the Upper East and Upper West regions.
 We are optimistic that, by the year 2020, all hospitals in Ghana will offer this service" Dr Osafo-Kwaako added.

-Since the promotion of the painless procedure started about 6 months ago in the Volta region of Ghana, no complications have been recorded.
-The only problem we encountered was that the procedure was ineffective in about 5% of Ghanaian patients operated, and these patients needed to repeat the painless procedure or return to the eyedrops they were using before the procedure.
+Since the countrywide promotion of the painless procedure started about one year ago, no complications have been recorded.
+The only problem we encountered was that the procedure was ineffective in about 5% of Ghanaian patients treated, and these patients needed to repeat the painless procedure or return to the eyedrops they were using before the procedure.

 Leave a comment